hydrodog/CPE810J_2016F_XDF/README.md

 Realization of basic functions, set the window's Color,set window's Style, set the Boundary of text, one-Page view of Zoom-in-out, Beautify user interface

-Week 1: Initial Design
-Week 2: Creat the window and basic menu.